Skip to main content

 Borrowers who work an average of 30+ hours per week at a public service job could be eligible for debt forgiveness if they meet the requirements:

-• be employed by a U.S. federal, state, local, or tribal government or qualifying not-for-profit organization (federal service includes U.S. military service);
+• Be employed by a U.S. federal, state, local, or tribal government or qualifying not-for-profit organization (federal service includes U.S. military service);

-• have Direct Loans (or consolidate other federal student loans into a Direct Loan);
+• Have Direct Loans (or consolidate other federal student loans into a Direct Loan);

-• repay your loans under an income-driven repayment plan or a 10-year Standard Repayment Plan; and
+• Repay your loans under an income-driven repayment plan or a 10-year Standard Repayment Plan; and

-• make a total of 120 qualifying monthly payments (about 10 years).
+• Make a total of 120 qualifying monthly payments (about 10 years).

 Learn more on Federal Student Aid’s Public Service Loan Forgiveness (PSLF) page